In advance of January 27th’s International Holocaust Memorial Day, here is a first account on what Europe was like right after World War II.

 Reading this led to a year’s worth of research, trying to verify the specific event.
 Unfortunately, we never found the exact article, but learned plenty that supported the plausibility.
 The British in Palestine had an annual quota of only 10,000 Jewish immigrants, and in April 1947 there were still 125,000 Jews in the American Zone and 15,000 in the British Zone, most attempting to leave Europe.
 Virginia and husband Paul were already making regular art trips to Switzerland, which happened to be the Underground’s banking center.
 Our research revealed the Jewish Underground in Germany was very active, and Frankfurt’s DP (displaced persons) camp in Zeilsheim had a sizeable black market which raised the money needed to send Jewish immigrants to Palestine surreptitiously.
 They needed to pay off France, Austria, and Italy’s border guards and find a small ship that could sneak into one of the harbors.
 Many did not make it, or were caught.
 When they were released, they would try again.
 The Americans were not officially permitted to help the Underground, but many did.

-To read more about the Jewish Underground and the Fontaine’s role in it, pre-order Trusted Eye: Post-World War II Adventures of a Fearless Art Advocate.
+To read more about the Jewish Underground and the Fontaine’s role in it, order Eye: Post-World War II Adventures of a Fearless Art Advocate.